 Tax and superannuation records you must keep

 All transactions connected to your business’s tax and superannuation issues must be documented, including records that back up the information you submit in your tax returns and reports.

 The Australian Taxation Office (ATO) requires that:

-- Your records must not be changed and must be stored in a way that restricts the information from being changed or the record damaged.
+- Your records must not be altered and must be stored in such a way that the data cannot be altered or the record damaged.

 - Most records must be kept for five years, beginning with the day you prepared or got the records or the date you completed the transactions (or activities they pertain to), whichever comes first.

 - Your documents must be written in English or easily converted to English.

 Three Reasons Why You Need A Bookkeeper

-If you’re just starting out in business, you might think you don’t need someone to look after the books.
-Perhaps you feel that it’s enough to let your accountant sort out the numbers once a quarter or once a year.
-But there are good reasons for hiring a bookkeeper.
+If you’re just starting out in business, you may believe you don’t require bookkeeping services.
+Perhaps you believe that letting your accountant sort out the figures once a quarter or once a year is sufficient.
+However, there are compelling reasons to hire a bookkeeper.
 Here are three of them: